 Tack coat shall be applied to the entire surface of the notched wedge joint immediately prior to placing the adjacent lift of binder.
 The material shall be uniformly applied at a rate of 0.05 to 0.1 gal/sq yd (0.2 to 0.5 L/sq m).

-When the use of LJS is specified, it shall be applied for the lift(s) of paving as shown on the plans.
-The surface to which the LJS is applied shall be dry and cleaned of all dust, debris, and any substances that will prevent the LJS from adhering.
-Cleaning shall be accomplished by means of a sweeper/vacuum truck, power broom, air compressor or by hand.
-The LJS may be placed before or after the tack or prime coat.
-When placed after the tack or prime coat, the tack or prime shall be fully cured prior to placement of the LJS.
+When the use of longitudinal joint sealant (LJS) is specified, the surface to which the LJS is applied shall be thoroughly cleaned and dry.
+The LJS may be placed before or after the tack coat.
+When placed after the tack coat, the tack shall be fully cured prior to placement of the LJS.

+The LJS shall be applied in a single pass with a pressure distributor, melter kettle, or hand applied from a roll.
+At the time of installation, the pavement surface temperature and the ambient temperature shall be a minimum of 40 °F (4 °C) and rising.

-The LJS shall be centered ± 2 in. (± 50 mm) under the joint of the next HMA lift to be constructed.
+The LJS shall be applied at a width of 18 in.
+(450 mm) ± 1 1/2 in.
+(38 mm) and centered ± 2 in. (± 50 mm) under the joint of the next HMA lift to be constructed.
+If the LJS flows more than 2 in.
+(50 mm) from the initial placement width, LJS placement shall stop and remedial action shall be taken.

+When starting another run of LJS placement, suitable release paper shall be placed over the previous application of LJS to prevent doubling up of thickness of LJS.

 The application rate of LJS shall be according to the following.